 Traditional and Roth IRAs, as well as retirement plans like 401(k)s, are geared toward long-term saving and investing, so they receive special tax treatment.
-Your contributions are either tax-deferred—meaning you won’t owe income tax until you take a distribution—or they’re after-tax—meaning you’ve already paid taxes on the money you’re contributing, so your qualified distributions are tax-free.*
+Your contributions are either tax-deferred—meaning you won’t owe income tax until you take a distribution—or after-tax—meaning you’ve already paid taxes on the money you’re contributing, so your qualified distributions are tax-free.*

 Let’s look at an example:

 An investor buys 1 share of ABC Company for $10 in her taxable brokerage account.
 She later sells that share for $15.
 The result is a realized capital gain of $5.
 The investor only owes capital gains tax on the $5 profit, not the entire $15.
 The original $10 is considered her “basis”—the original amount invested.

 What does realized and unrealized mean?